Dungeons & Dragons: Heroes: Development

-Dungeons and Dragons: Heroes was announced by Infogrames prior to E3 2002 on May 16 as a multi-platform title for the PlayStation 2, GameCube and Xbox for a Fall 2002 release window, although no developer was announced for who would be working on the project.
-In August, the company announced that the title would now be released in March 2003.
+Dungeons and Dragons: Heroes was unveiled by Infogrames prior to E3 2002 on May 16 as a multi-platform title for the PlayStation 2, GameCube and Xbox for a Fall 2002 release window, although no developer was announced for this project.
+The title was originally scheduled for release in March 2003.

-In January 2003, the title's website was launched, and in February, it was re-announced for a June release.
-In April, it was revealed by IGN that pre-orders and listings for the PlayStation 2 version were being removed from various game store websites like GameStop, hinting that the game may become a console exclusive.
-This was officially confirmed in May by the now-rebranded Atari at E3 2003, where they announced that the game would only be released for the Xbox, and that the PS2 and GCN versions were cancelled.
+In January 2003, the title's website was launched.
+IGN noted in April that pre-orders and listings for the PlayStation 2 version were removed from various game store websites like GameStop, hinting that the game may become a console exclusive, which was officially confirmed in May by the now-rebranded Atari at E3 2003, where they announced that the game would only be released for the Xbox, and that the PlayStation 2 and GameCube versions were cancelled.
 The game was once again delayed, this time for a fall release.
+It was finally released in North America on September 16, 2003, in Europe on November 14, 2003, and in Australia on November 21, 2003.

 Reception

 GameSpot compared the game to the Baldur's Gate: Dark Alliance series and rated it with a score of 6.6/10 (fair).
-According to GameSpy, "Heroes wasn't a terribly deep or rich experience, but for mindless arcade hacking, this was a pretty good choice for Xbox owners."
+According to GameSpy, Heroes wasn't a "terribly" deep or rich experience, but for mindless arcade hacking, it was a "pretty" good choice for Xbox owners.
 Dungeons & Dragons: Heroes has an aggregate score of 74% on GameRankings.